- our instructor

 For MembersCommunity Website

-Aikido of Scottsdale (AoS), also known as Aikido Family Martial Arts Center, offers traditional Aikido training for adults and children age 6 and up.
+Aikido of Scottsdale (AoS) offers traditional Aikido training for adults and children of all ages.
 The chief instructor is Glenn Brooks, Shidoin 6th degree black belt.

 Aikido of Scottsdale is a member of the United States Aikido Federation under the direction and support of Yoshimitsu Yamada Shihan, 8th Dan.
 AoS is also directly affiliated with the Aikido World Headquarters in Tokyo, Japan.
 AoS was under the direction and support of Akira Tohei Shihan, 8th degree black, until his passing in July 1999.